pashoo2/protocol/README.md

 **Must be set rules as**

-`{ /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */ "rules": { ".read": true, ".write": true, "credentials": { ".read": true, ".write": "!data.exists()" } } }`
+`{ /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */ "rules": { ".read": true, ".write": true, "credentials": { ".read": true, ".write": "!data.exists()", ".indexOn": "firebase_user_id" } } }`

 instead of "credentials" must be a value of the constant "CA_CONNECTION_FIREBASE_UTILS_STORAGE_CREDENTIALS_KEY_PREFIX"

+!!It is necessary to set the configuration, to prevent data filtration on the client:
+".indexOn": "firebase_user_id"